MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 ## How to use revoscalepy

-The **revoscalepy** module is installed as part of Machine Learning Server or SQL Server Machine Learning when you add Python to your installation.
+The **revoscalepy** module is found in Machine Learning Server or SQL Server Machine Learning when you add Python to your installation.
 You get the full collection of proprietary packages plus a Python distribution with its modules and interpreter.
 You can use any Python IDE to write Python script calling functions in **revoscalepy**, but the script must run on a computer having our proprietary modules.

 The **revoscalepy** module runs locally on all platforms, and remotely in a [RxSpark](RxSpark.md) or RxInSQLServer compute context.
 For a review of common tasks, see [How to use revoscalepy with Spark](../../python/how-to-revoscalepy.md).